trailofbits/manticore/README.md

 ## Installation

+These install instructions require pip 7.1.0, due to `--no-binary`.
+If you have an older pip version, you might be able to use `--no-use-wheel` instead.

 We recommend the use of Manticore in a virtual environment, though this is optional.
 To manage this, we recommend installing [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).
 Then, to set up a virtual environment, in the root of the Manticore repository, run